RockefellerArchiveCenter/project_electron/transfer/bagit-specification.md

 Required directory for payload items.
 This directory may be serialized as a single file (for example a ZIP file), or un-serialized as a number of files and subdirectories.

 ###### metadata.json
 Valid JSON or JSON-LD file that includes metadata elements included in bag-info.txt as well as any additional elements donors wish to provide to the RAC.
+This file is optional.

 ---